Doug Bereuter: Political career

-Some of Bereuter's additional congressional responsibilities included service as a congressional delegate to the United Nation's 42nd General Assembly, as the founding co-chairman of the Congressional-Executive Commission on China, and as Chairman of the Speaker's Task Force to Monitor and Report on the Transition Hong Kong (1996–2002).
+Some of Bereuter's additional congressional responsibilities included service as a congressional delegate to the United Nations' 42nd General Assembly, as the founding co-chairman of the Congressional-Executive Commission on China, and as Chairman of the Speaker's Task Force to Monitor and Report on the Transition Hong Kong (1996–2002).
 Additionally, he served on the U.S. Presidential Commission on Security and Economic Assistance (1983–1984) and on the U.S. Presidential Commission on Agricultural Trade and Export Policy (1985–1986).
 Bereuter also chaired the House delegation to the NATO Parliamentary Assembly for ten years, retiring after two years as its president.
 For his work on European and NATO expansion issues, he was the recipient of decorations from the governments of Bulgaria, Lithuania, and Romania.
 He also had leadership roles in parliamentary exchanges with the European Parliament, Japan, Korea, China, and the United Kingdom.

 Among the bills that Bereuter authored was the Bunning-Bereuter-Blumenauer Flood Insurance Reform Act of 2004.
 He also was co-author of the Bereuter-Levin Amendment, which made possible the passage of the act granting Permanent Normal Trading Relations with China.
 He was also responsible for starting the USAID Farmer-to-Farmer technical assistance program, which has taken thousands of American volunteers abroad.
 At the end of his congressional service, that program was named for him, along with a Farmers Home Administration program he authored to provide a home loan guarantee program for residents of small communities.

 Bereuter generally had a moderate voting record.
 His lifetime American Conservative Union rating was 63.
 His speech at a Nebraska Republican Party meeting in 1998 underscored his moderate political approach and drew national attention when he urged the party to adopt a big tent policy by welcoming membership to people of any religious background through its practices and policies.
 In 2004, Bereuter endorsed state Senator Curt Bromm, Speaker of the Nebraska Legislature, as his successor in the U.S. House of Representatives.
 From a field of seven Republican candidates in Nebraska's Primary Election, Senator Bromm came in second behind Jeff Fortenberry after the Club for Growth made a large, last minute campaign contribution to defeat him.
 Shortly before he left Congress, Bereuter released a statement calling the Iraq War, which he had previously supported, "a mistake," and strongly criticized a "massive failure" of pre-war intelligence.